Mahrkeenerh/AutoBackUp/README.md

 ## Contents

-sources - where to copy all files from (everything inside the folder, all subfolders) lists - where to list contents of a folder from (everything inside the folder, no subfolders) destination - where to save everything that was copied destination_format - format for creating back-up folders (strftime() again) repeat - should the program run more than once time_format - what to compare time_value with time_value - at what specific value should the program make a back-up sleep - time in seconds to sleep after back-up (to prevent duplicates) keep_old - how many days old back-up folders should be kept at any time (1, 2 ...)
+sources - where to copy all files from (everything inside the folder, all subfolders)

+lists - where to list contents of a folder from (everything inside the folder, no subfolders)

+destination - where to save everything that was copied

+destination_format - format for creating back-up folders (strftime() again)

+repeat - should the program run more than once

+time_format - what to compare time_value with

+time_value - at what specific value should the program make a back-up

+sleep - time in seconds to sleep after back-up (to prevent duplicates)

+keep_copies - how many copies should be kept at any time (1, 2 ...)

 paths can be either relative or absolute